MDU-PHL/pango-collapse/README.md

 │                       [required]                                                │
 ╰─────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ───────────────────────────────────────────────────────────────────────╮
-│ *  --output              -o      FILE  Path to output CSV/TSV with Lineage      │
-│                                        column.                                  │
+│    --output              -o      FILE  Path to output CSV/TSV with Lineage      │ │                                        column.
+If not supplied will print to    │ │                                        stdout.                                  │
 │                                        [default: None]                          │
-│                                        [required]                               │
 │    --collapse-file       -c      PATH  Path to collapse file with lineages (one │ │                                        per line) to collapse up to.
 Defaults to │ │                                        collapse file shipped with this version  │